AT-290690/rustic_brr/README.md

 [0, 1, 2, 3, 4, 5, 6, 7, 8]
 ```
 How it works?
 It never adds or removes from the front.
-Uses 2 vectors and onlt pushes and pops.
+Uses 2 vectors and only pushes and pops.
 And keeps constant indexing using the above logic.

 Very, very, very rarly it balances the two vectors (Once on every COMPLETE removals of 1 branch vector or... never).